krair/cloud-tools/wireguard/README.md

 *Limitations:*
 - Not for setup of new server config
 - Cannot remove a peer
-- Only tested on a Fedora Server
+- Only tested on a Fedora Server & Ubuntu 20.04
 - Does not find available IP's if a peer was removed
 - Limited to /24 subnet
 - IPv4 only